 Nicky Cymrot, president emeritus, also heads the Capitol Hill Community Foundation.
 She has been engaged in residential and commercial real estate investment, construction and management on Capitol Hill for more than thirty years.

-Rosemary Berkley Freeman, our foundation secretary, is a public affairs consultant and former principal at the law firm of DLA Piper.
+Rosemary Berkley Freeman is a public affairs consultant and former principal at the law firm of DLA Piper.
 She has worked in the media, as press secretary to a congressman and a governor, and as a communications advisor to businesses and non-profits.

-Guy Martin, our foundation president, has been an active member of our community for more than thirty years, heading fundraising efforts for Peabody School, Capitol Hill Day School and the Capitol Hill Arts Workshop.
+Guy Martin, president emeritus, has been an active member of our community for more than thirty years, heading fundraising efforts for Peabody School, Capitol Hill Day School and the Capitol Hill Arts Workshop.
 A former Assistant Secretary of the Interior, he was also a partner at Perkins Coie.

-Hal Wackman, our foundation treasurer, was a division leader for industrial, energy and infrastructure projects during his 28 years at the World Bank.
+Hal Wackman was a division leader for industrial, energy and infrastructure projects during his 28 years at the World Bank.
 He worked in numerous countries in Asia, Africa and Europe and served as Country Director in Kenya.
 He now consults for the World Bank and sits on a number of non-profit boards.

 Cathie Woteki was Under Secretary for United States Department of Agriculture’s Research, Education, and Economics mission area, as well as the Department’s Chief Scientist.
 Cathie is a long-time resident of the Capitol Hill community.